domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 "What we call the past is built on bits."

-Every it -- every particle, every field of force, even the space-time continuum itself -- derives its function, its meaning, its very existence...from bits.
+Every it--every particle, every field of force, even the space-time continuum itself--derives its function, its meaning, its very existence...from bits.
 Why does nature appear quantized?
 Because information is quantized.
 The bit is the ultimate unsplittable particle.

 "Probability, like time, is a concept invented by humans, and humans have to bear the responsibility for the obscurities that attend it."